MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-and-ops/organization-administration/organization-administration-home-page.md

 # required metadata

 title: Organization administration home page
-description: This topic points to resources that will help you use Microsoft Dynamics 365 for Finance and Operations in your organization.
+description: This topic points to resources that will help you Finance and Operations applications in your organization.
 author: sericks007
 manager: AnnBe
 ms.date: 08/18/2017